Theological Research Institute, Ltd. (TRI) | Evaluated Learning Experience

 Self study, self-paced.

 October 2018 - Present.

-Upon successful completion of the learning experience, students will be able to: demonstrate an understanding of the fundamentals of biological, chemical, geological and physical oceanography; demonstrate knowledge and ability to critically evaluate current research in one or more subfields of oceanography relevant to a selected research specialty; describe the physical properties of ocean waters; define concepts like stability and potential density; describe general oceanic circulation; evaluate driving forces and mechanisms of different types of circulation; identigy where in the world oceans bottom water is formed and where upwelling occurs.
+Upon successful completion of the learning experience, students will be able to: define the fundamentals of biological, chemical, geological and physical oceanography; critically evaluate current research in one or more subfields of oceanography relevant to a selected research specialty; describe the physical properties of ocean waters; define concepts like stability and potential density; describe general oceanic circulation; evaluate driving forces and mechanisms of different types of circulation; and identify where in the world oceans bottom water is formed and where upwelling occurs.

-This course is designed to introduce students to physical processes that occur in oceans in such a way that they will understand both the conceptual physical principles and at the larger scale how these fit into the earth as a system.
-Basic equations which describe the principles upon which physical oceanography is based are examined and applied to principles related to waves, tides, currents, and the large-scale ocean circulation.
+This course introduces students to physical processes that occur in oceans in such a way that they can explain both the conceptual physical principles and at the larger scale how these fit into the earth as a system.
+Basic equations that describe the principles upon which physical oceanography is based are examined and applied to principles related to waves, tides, currents, and the large-scale ocean circulation.

 In the lower division baccalaureate/associate degree category, 3 semester hours in General Science, Biology, Oceanography, Marine Science, or Atmospheric Science (10/20).